 Since we were in Naples, but flying out of Rome, we had to take the train back.
 We had plenty of time and made it to the airport with no problem and our flight home was great.

-THE DESTINATIONS WE INCLUDED
+THE DESTINATIONS WE INCLUDED IN OUR 2 WEEK TRIP TO EUROPE

 In planning our two-week trip, we decided that we would select three main destinations.
 For that period, three destinations is a good number.